 CONCLUDING THE VISIT

 As the days pass, site team members will develop a clear sense of the college's ability to comply with the standards and its ability to sustain the program within the resources identified.
 Many of your thoughts will be condensed and entered into the draft of the evaluation report executive sessions of the site team.
-During the last team executive sessions, the chair will begin to formulate recommendations to be verbally presented to the dean of the college (and his/her designated group) and the president of the university (and his/her designated group).
+During the last team executive sessions, the chair will begin to formulate directives and recommendations to be verbally presented to the dean of the college (and his/her designated group) and the president of the university (and his/her designated group).
 It is important that there is site team consensus with these recommendations.
 At these two final meetings the site team chair will verbally present the finding of the team.
 Other team members should not speak until the report is complete, or unless the chair, dean, or president asks for additional information wherein a team member might make a substantial contribution.
 No written report will be given to the college or university at this time.

 WRITING THE REPORT OF EVALUATION

 The final draft of the report of evaluation prepared by the site team should be concise, accurate, and defensible through written (self-study or addendums) or observed (site visit verification) evidence.
 Information in the report of evaluation draft must be understandable to the COE members and to the administration of the college and the university.
 Clarity is an absolute requirement.

 Each site team member is assigned one or more standards as lead writer.
 Each element of the standard and material required in the self-study should be addressed in the draft.
 (Remember that the college must comply with the elements of the standard and provide the information/evidence requested in the outline for the self-study report.